What are our residential family assessment centres?

 Parents with mental health issues

-One house specialises in supporting parents with mental health issues and has been rated Outstanding for the last two inspections.
+One centre specialises in supporting parents with mental health issues.

 Very young parents